Search By Part No.

 Plastic Injection Mold Making in the USA

-Cypress Industries is a plastic injection mold manufacturer in the US that specializes in manufacturing custom steel tools manufactured for plastic injection molding.
-Our machine and tooling shop in Austin Texas specializes in plastic injection mold making as well as plastic injection mold support and repair.
+We specialize in manufacturing custom steel tools manufactured for plastic injection molding.
+Our machine and tooling shop in Austin specializes in plastic injection mold makings as well as plastic injection mold support and repair.

 We manufacture steel plastic injection molds in the US or China that are multi-cavity molds, unscrewing molds, closure molds, hot-runner molds, and stack molds among others.We are a plastic injection mold manufacturer capable of making tools to Class 101 standards or over 1,000,000 cycles.
 Our tooling and molding facilities in the U.S. and China allow Cypress Industries to provide global tooling and molding solutions for our customers by exporting our tooling to countries all over the world.

 Fiber Optic Loopback Test Fixtures include custom configurations for single and multi-port SC Test Fixtures (sometimes referred to as GBIC Test Fixtures), LC Test Fixtures (sometimes referred to as Small Form Factor Test Fixtures), MTRJ Test Fixtures and others, upon request.
 Attenuated Test Fixtures are available for any of the models listed.
 Test fixtures may either be, Loopback (optical signal loops back within connector or test fixture device) or port-to-port (where the optical signal loops from one test fixture to another with a cable between them).